What is Accessible Technology vs Assistive Technology?

 What Steps Should I Take?

-- Before selecting a vendor/supplier/publisher, Request a Voluntary Product Accessibility Template (VPAT).
+- Before selecting a vendor/supplier/publisher, request an accessibility conformance document such as a Voluntary Product Accessibility Template (VPAT).
 If they have no VPAT request an accessibility status or roadmap.

-- Submit VPAT or roadmap to the Accessible Technology Committee (ATC)
+- Submit the VPAT or roadmap to the Accessible Technology Program Manager.

-- Evaluate – the ATC will review and work with you on the evaluation of the product.
+- Evaluation: The Accessible Technology Program Manager will review and work with you on the evaluation of the product.
 ITS may request trial products to do further testing on the product.

-- Negotiate – during the negotiation phase of the process, we will require contract language specific to the product accessibility, and request that the supplier commits to a roadmap with precise steps they are taking to make their product accessible if it is not already and to keep the product accessible.
+- Negotiation: During the negotiation phase of the process, we will require contract language specific to the product accessibility and if necessary, may request that the supplier commits to a roadmap with precise steps they are taking to make their product accessible and to keep the product accessible through future revisions.

-- Purchase – follow the purchasing process to purchase your product.
-When ITS signs off on the Materials & Service Request (MSR) form, Purchasing will assume accessibility of the product has been verified.
-The bookstore also assumes accessibility has been vetted, when they receive textbook requests from departments.
+- Purchasing: Follow the purchasing process to purchase your product.
+When ITS signs off on the requisition in ctcLink, Purchasing will assume accessibility of the product has been verified.
+The bookstore also assumes accessibility has been vetted when they receive textbook requests from departments.

 You can download these steps for you to keep at your desk.

 Submit a VPAT

 Please fill out the VPAT Submission Form to submit VPATs or other accessibility documents.
 If the VPAT is online please submit the link in the last question of the form.
-After submission, the Accessible Technology committee and ITS will review to provide feedback.
+After submission, the Accessible Technology Program Manager and ITS will review to provide feedback.

-First, we may still purchase with contractual language which ensures future upgrades or versions must be accessible.
-Second, create an accommodation plan.
-Our goal is by 2022 to be a fully accessible technological campus.
-So there will come a time we will not purchase technology that doesn’t meet our accessibility standards.
+We may still authorize the purchase with contractual language which ensures future upgrades or versions must be accessible.
+Our goal is to be a fully technologically accessible campus, so there will come a time when we will not purchase technology that doesn’t meet our accessibility standards.
 Start talking to vendors and publishers now.